AMX 40 cruiser tank: Hull and turret

 The AMX 40 was designed to be approximately 33 cm wider than the S35 while maintaining approximately the same length, which improved its handling.
 Construction was entirely cast.
 The frontal armor had a nominal thickness of 60mm, although surviving drawings suggest that the heavily sloped upper glacis was somewhat thinner.
 The side armor ranged from 30mm to 50mm and the rear armor was 40mm.

 The two-man egg-shaped turret had two openings for the optical rangefinder.
 The turret ring diameter was of only 90 cm.
 There was a circular access hatch of 60 cm in diameter at the rear of the turret.
 There were no vision slits for the turret of the AMX 40.

 Armament

-The planned main armament was a 47 mm SA35 gun.
+The planned main armament was a 47 mm SA 35 gun.
 176 rounds were stowed in the fighting compartment in rotary and tilting magazines in order to be reached quickly.

 Secondary armament included two 7.5mm machine guns; one coaxial machine gun and one anti-aircraft defence machine gun mounted on a retractable ball mount behind the turret.
 Up to 30 magazines were stored in a large belt mechanism to the right of the driver.
 It was believed that this system would allow the loader to continuously grab magazines without needing to crawl around inside the hull.